JC Penney names Apple retail exec as new CEO

 J.C.
-Penney Co. on Tuesday named Ron Johnson, who pioneered Apple Inc.'s retail stores, the department store chain's next CEO.
+Penney Co., the department store chain, has named Ron Johnson, who pioneered Apple Inc.'s retail stores, its next CEO.
+He will succeed Myron Ullman III in November, the retailer said Tuesday.

 Penney's shares rose $4.04, or 13.4 percent, to $34.15 after the announcement.